EXCLUSIVE: Adachi tried to fire medical examiner heading his death investigation

 EXCLUSIVE: Key witness in death investigation of San Francisco Public Defender Jeff Adachi speaks to I-Team

-The police report obtained by the I-Team shows that Wirowek was very involved in interviewing witnesses, even hours after Adachi's body had been removed from the scene.
-He died Friday evening after falling ill at a Telegraph Hill apartment.
+The I-Team's Dan Noyes called, emailed and went to the Medical Examiner's Office, and Christopher Wiroweck would only say through his staff that he's too busy to talk.

-Dan Noyes called and emailed and went to the Medical Examiner's Office, and Christopher Wirowek would only say through his staff that he's too busy to talk.
+Gonzalez is also concerned that after police took these pictures Friday night, they wanted to come back Saturday and take more.
+The building owner refused, so police got a search warrant and on Sunday, broke down the door.

-Acting Public Defender Matt Gonzalez questions why police came back two days after Adachi's death to take more photographs of the apartment: "I've had a lot of cases over the years and this is not normal."
-He tells Dan Noyes it's clear that Jeff Adachi died of natural causes, some sort of heart attack."
+Gonzalez believes it's clear, that his close friend and colleague died of natural causes -- some sort of heart attack.
+Late last night, I spoke with the realtor and friend of Adachi's who gave him the keys to that apartment.
+She took the call from Adachi's friend, frantic that he had fallen ill.

 Take a look at for a look at more stories and videos by Dan Noyes and the ABC7 News I-Team.